Belodri/Orbital-Mini-Sandbox/UI_Implementation.md

 **Example:** User clicks on the "Create" button of the `BodiesList` component to create a new body.
 1. **Action:** `BodiesList` calls `App.createBody()`.
 It does not await the result or expect any return.
 2. **App:** `App.createBody()` delegates the operation to `Bridge`
 3. **Execution:** `Bridge` queues the creation of the body, which is processed at the start of the next `Tick()` or after a short timeout, whichever comes first (so that commands are still processed when the simulation is paused).
 Once the `Engine` has processed the command and `Bridge` has marshalled the new state back across the WASM <=> JS boundary, `Bridge` calls a callback function on `App` to inform it of the new state.
 For this, `Bridge` also passes a `DiffData` object that consists of keys of any changed simulation properties (such as simulationTime) as well as three Sets of body ids - one for created, one for deleted, and one for updated bodies.
-The reason for only passing keys and ids is to preserve a single source of truth for all simulation state which all downstream consumers read from directly (the `SimState` getter).
+The reason for only passing keys and ids is to preserve a single source of truth for all simulation state which all downstream consumers read from directly (the `PhysicsState` getter).
-4. **App:** `App` then iterates over the `DiffData`, integrates any additions or deletions into its own `App.StateView` object (which combines the pure simulation from the `Bridge.SimState` with additional front-end exclusive metadata, such as names of bodies), and emits events based on the new state, including a "bodyCreated" event (or something along those lines) which passes the id of the newly created body.
+4. **App:** `App` then iterates over the `DiffData`, integrates any additions or deletions into its own `App.StateView` object (which combines the pure simulation from the `Bridge.PhysicsState` with additional front-end exclusive metadata, such as names of bodies), and emits events based on the new state, including a "bodyCreated" event (or something along those lines) which passes the id of the newly created body.
 5. **Reaction:** Components that listen to the "bodyCreated" event are then responsible for handling the rest themselves.
 In this example:
     - `BodiesList.onCreateBody(id)` Looks up the state of the new body via its ID in the `App.StateView` and creates a list entry for it in its own DOM representation.
     - `BodyConfig.staticOnCreateBody(id)` Creates a new `BodyConfig` instance, looking up the body's state via its ID in the `App.StateView` to do so.